 • Tips - to maximize your travel experience

-On a personal note... something that this website has given our entire family that was not part of the original goal, is an awareness of how documenting ones travels will both preserve and enhance your appreciation of the experience, for years after the trip was taken.
-I am regularly amazed about how little of our previous travels we can recall, unless they were preserved with photos, videos, and hopefully a compelling narrative.
+On a personal note... something that this website has given our entire family that was not part of the original goal is an awareness of how documenting one's travels will both preserve and enhance your appreciation of the experience, for years after the trip was taken.
+I am regularly amazed at how little of our previous travels we can recall, unless they were preserved with photos, videos, and hopefully a compelling narrative.
 While it might initially seem a bit of bother to pose the family photos or stage a video shoot, the value of these moments seems to grow exponentially with the passage of time.
 This is especially true when the subjects include children that rapidly evolve into adolescents and adults with the passing of every year.

 Finally, if anyone is reading this, we would love to hear from you, especially if you are planning your own road trip adventure.
 Comments from experienced travelers on each of the stops are also greatly appreciated.
 We plan on revisiting many of our favorite locations, and if you could add a bit of local knowledge beyond that which we have already included, it would help us to continue our explorations.